franceto/franceto/README.md

 <h3>♻️ EcoScan_Waste</h3>

-AI waste classification project with a simple web demo.
+This project sorts organic/recyclable waste using the Resnet-50 model, with a simple web demo.

 <br/>